 When you save in this way, there’s really no limit to your savings.

+It’s flexible.
 You can choose to save more or less.
-It’s all up to you.

-The most thing you can do now is to make a start.
+The most important thing you can do now is to MAKE A START.

 Find this useful?
-Help others too by sharing this.
+Help others by sharing this.

 Life-Changing Money Saving Challenge,